 Places and attractions to visit

 Most visitors choose Croatia to spend a few weeks on the beach in peace and relax.
 In fact, there are countless picturesque places along the coast; the crystalline sea, the limpid waters, the numerous islands, are peculiar characteristics of Croatia.
 However, Croatia is also perfect for a trip on foot, by bike or for a food and wine trip.
 For example, a few people know that in the center of Istria there is a wine route along which even connoisseurs fantasize.
 Croatia is also perfect for lovers of Baroque architecture: think of the town of Varazdin with a perfectly preserved historic center, which is even compared to Vienna.
 Among the cities, Dubrovnik is very special: the entire historic city with its monuments is a UNESCO World Heritage Site.
+It is the town used as a site for the famous Game of Thrones.
 A walk through this wonderful city is as unforgettable as a visit to the medieval city of Trogir, whose center is also a UNESCO World Heritage Site.
 Those who prefer natural beauties have the opportunity to visit the numerous National Parks of Croatia, for example Paklenica with the most evocative climbs in Europe.
 Then there are the cavities of the Karst territory.
 Fans of Winnetou and Old Shatterhand cannot absolutely miss the so-called Winnetou-Country of Plitvice Lakes.
 Plitvice Lakes boast a romantic and wild landscape at the same time, with its canyons, lakes, gorges, limestone cavities and grasslands: it is a wonderful place that has also been a natural set of famous films.